egoist/poi.js.org/docs/options.md

 Type: `object`

-Short hand for the `define` option to define contants under `process.env`.
+Short hand for the `define` option to define constants under `process.env`.
 By default `process.env.NODE_ENV` is defined for you, eg:

 ```js
 module.exports = {